jbheron/dev-ops-research/README.md

-#Things that Ansible can do, and a brief tour of Dev Ops/Architectur/IT/Netwrok Admin tasks:
+#Things that Ansible can do,
+### And, brief tour of Dev Ops/Architectur/IT/Netwrok Admin tasks:

 ##Configuration Management - like Chef, Puppet or Salt
 - writing a state description for our servers